80lvlpalladin/Poll.N.Quiz/README.md

 ## Overview

+Poll.N.Quiz - a Web API that allows to store and retrieve appsettings.json files, needed for distributed ASP.NET Core applications.
+Aims to make appsettings.json file management easy and centralized for distributed systems built with ASP.NET Core.
-Poll.N.Quiz is a .NET solution built with modern architecture principles.
-The system uses .NET Aspire for distributed application hosting and integrates several key technologies including MassTransit for messaging, MongoDB for storage, and Redis for caching.
+Poll.N.Quiz is a .NET solution built with CQRS and Even Sourcing architecture principles.
+The system uses .NET Aspire for distributed application hosting and integrates several key technologies including MassTransit for messaging, MongoDB for event store, and Redis for read-only projection.

 ## Architecture

-The solution follows a microservices architecture with the following components:

-- **API Layer**: RESTful endpoints for client communication
-- **Settings Management**: Configuration system with event sourcing
-- **Event-driven Architecture**: Using MassTransit and Kafka for message queuing

-## Key Components

-### Settings Service

-- **Settings.API**: RESTful API for managing application settings
-- **Settings.EventQueue**: Event-based messaging for settings changes
-- **Settings.EventStore**: Event sourcing for settings
-- **Settings.Projection**: Read models for settings data
-- **Settings.FileStore**: File-based storage for settings
-- **Settings.Synchronizer**: Keeps settings systems in sync

-### Infrastructure

-- **.NET Aspire**: Used for distributed application hosting
-- **Scalar**: OpenAPI documentation
-- **MassTransit**: Service bus implementation
-- **MongoDB**: Document database storage
-- **Redis**: Distributed caching
-- **Kafka**: Event streaming platform
+//TODO

 ## API Endpoints